Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Floer boundary map

 \section{Floer boundary map}

-In this section we define the boundary operator $\partial_{(H,J)}$ on $CF(M;H;\Lambda^{\downarrow})$ so that it becomes a filtered complex.
-Suppose $H$ is a non-degenerate one-periodic Hamiltonian function and a one-periodic $J = \{J_t\}_{t\in S^1}$ of compatible almost complex structures.
+In this section we define the boundary operator $\partial_{(H,J)}$ on $CF(M,H;\Lambda^{\downarrow})$ so that it becomes a filtered complex.
+Let a nondegenerate one-periodic Hamiltonian function $H$ and a one-periodic family $J = \{J_t\}_{t\in S^1}$ of compatible almost complex structures be given.
 The study of the following perturbed Cauchy-Riemann equation \be \dudtau + J\Big(\dudt - X_{H_t}(u)\Big) = 0 \ee is the heart of the Hamiltonian Floer theory.
-Here and hereafter $J$ in (\ref{eq:HJCR0}) means $J_t$. \begin{rem} \begin{enumerate} \item In this paper, we {\it never} use perturbation of (a family of) compatible almost complex structures $J$ to achieve transversality of the moduli space of the Floer equations (\ref{eq:HJCR0}) but use abstract perturbations (multisections of the Kuranishi structure) to achieve necessary transversality. \item In Chapters 1-3 (and somewhere in the appendix) we use a $t\in S^1$ parametrized family of compatible almost complex structures $\{J_t\}_t$.
-However we emphasize that we do {\it not} need to use a $t\in S^1$ parametrized family of compatible almost complex structures but can use a {\it fixed} compatible almost complex structure $J$, to prove all of our main results of this paper.
-(We need to use $t$-dependent $J$ for the construction in Sections \ref{sec:appendix4} and \ref{subsec:seibulkspectral}.)
+Here and hereafter $J$ in (\ref{eq:HJCR0}) means $J_t$. \begin{rem} \begin{enumerate} \item In this paper, we {\it never} use perturbation of (a family of) compatible almost complex structures $J$ to achieve transversality of the moduli space of the Floer equations (\ref{eq:HJCR0}) but use abstract perturbations (multisections and CF-perturbations of the Kuranishi structure in the sense of \cite{fukaya-ono,fooo:book2,fooo:tech2}) to achieve the necessary transversality.
+See Part \ref{part7} for a summary of Kuranishi structure and CF-perturbation. \item In Parts 1-3 (and somewhere in the appendix) we use a $t$-parameterized family of compatible almost complex structures $\{J_t\}_{t\in S^1}$.
+However we emphasize that we do {\it not} need to use an $S^1$-parameterized family of compatible almost complex structures but can use a {\it fixed} compatible almost complex structure $J$, to prove all of our main results of this paper.
+(We need to use a $t$-dependent $J$ for the construction in Sections \ref{sec:appendix4} and \ref{subsec:seibulkspectral}.)
 The $t$-dependent $J$ is included only for the sake of consistency with the reference on spectral invariants.
 (Traditionally $t$-dependent $J$ had been used to achieve transversality.
 As we mentioned in (1), we do {\it not} need this extra freedom in this paper since we use abstract perturbations.) \end{enumerate} \end{rem}

 The following definition is useful for the later discussions.

 \begin{defn} Let $\gamma, \, \gamma' \in \text{Per}(H)$.
 We denote by $\pi_2(\gamma,\gamma')$ the set of homotopy classes of smooth maps $ u: [0,1] \times S^1 \to M $ relative to the boundary $u(0,t) = \gamma(t)$, $u(1,t) = \gamma'(t). $ We denote by $[u] \in \pi_2(\gamma,\gamma')$ its homotopy class.